ParkinsonLab/Metatranscriptome-Workshop/README.md

 10. Annotate reads to known genes.
 11. Map identified genes to the swiss-prot database to identify enzyme function
 12. Generate normalized expression values associated with each gene.
-13. Visualize the results using an KEGG metabolic pathways as a scaffold in Cytoscape.
+13. Visualize the results using KEGG metabolic pathways as scaffolds in Cytoscape.

 The whole metatranscriptomic pipeline includes existing bioinformatic tools and a series of Python scripts that handle file format conversion and output parsing.
 We will go through these steps to illustrate the complexity of the process and the underlying tools and scripts.